 The product should be able to work with 1996 and newer non-electric Ford cars sold in the US with OBD2 protocol compatibility in mind.

 What comes with the device apart from its hardware and software?
 Read about its future software upgrades, update plans, warranty/guarantee, etc.

 Top 3 Ford OBD2 Scanners Comparison Chart

 Now it’s time to start describing the top three Ford scan tools for you (2021).
 Our focus products for this guide are Autophix 7150, OBDLINK MX+, and LAUNCH CRP909E because they’re all OBD2 scan tools.
 Also, they differ from one another when various criteria such as budget, compatibility, functionality, speed, and so on are considered.
-You can learn more about other top-rated scanners for Ford by checking out this Ford scan tools review by obdadvisor.com.
+You can learn more about other top-rated scanners for Ford by reading this content .